 - Experience in coordinating and organising activities and staff

 - Ensure a high quality of guest service at all times

-- Organise, manage and control all activities of the High Adventure Programme
+- Support and assist in the management and control of all activities of the High Adventure Programme

 - Assist in all aspects of safety in the area of High Adventure Programme

 - Assist in assessing Staff to lead activities in a safe and correct manner